helpshift/helpshift-android-sdk-examples/UrbanAirshipApp/README.md

 ```
 in your activity's onCreate(BundlesavedInstanceState)

-In MyApplication uncomment the following and add the appropriate values for gcmsender,
+In MyApplication.java uncomment the following and add the appropriate values for gcmsender,
 developmentAppKey and productionAppKey.
 ```
   AirshipConfigOptions options = AirshipConfigOptions.loadDefaultOptions(this);